In which Zelda is spirited away to a wizard's tower.

 "Your father still believes in the old legend, then," he said after a tense moment had passed.

 "The legend of Zelda?
 Don't get me started," Zelda responded.
 She could hear her resentment creeping into her voice, but she made no attempt to disguise it.
 "And it's not just him; they all act as if they're still royalty.
-At least my father married into the family, so at least he's not as bad as some of the others."
+My father married into the family, so at least he's not as bad as some of the others."

 "But your father is opposed to you becoming a scientist."